jundalisay/superb/content/en/research/sarkar/farming/section-3/lakeside.md

 ---

-5 types of plants should be used around lakes: slope plants, boundary plants, wire plants, aquatic plants and surface plants.
+5 types of plants should be used around lakes:

+1. Slope plants
+2. Boundary plants
+3. Wire plants
+4. Aquatic plants
+5. Surface plants

 ## A. Slope plants

 - pineapple
 - asparagus
 - aloe vera
-- brinjal
+- eggplant
-- chilli.
+- chilli

 These plants:
 - conserve water and check soil erosion